-The notation 'UoB' indicates a photograph has been sourced from Historical Photographs of China, University of Bristol (www.hpcbristol.net).
 The Imperial Maritime Customs (IMC), later the Chinese Maritime Customs (CMC), was established in Shanghai in 1854 to collect on behalf of the Imperial Government the reparations sourced from tariff revenues due under the 'unequal treaties' that had been imposed at the end of the First Opium War in 1842.
 Following the Second Opium War, from 1856 further reparations and concessions were sought from China, including legalization of the opium trade, opening all of China to foreign merchants, and exempting foreign imports from internal transit duties.
 The provisions were formalized by the Treaty of Tientsin, confirmed by the Convention of Peking in 1860.